 look the part

-- Have an appearance or style of dress appropriate to a particular role or situation.Example sentences
+- Have an appearance or style of dress appropriate to one’s role or situation: he had been a major in an infantry regiment and he looked the partMore example sentences

 - The Queen put much store in looking the part and continued to dress expensively in civilian couture.